Skip to Content

 Is there a Sleep Regression at 12 Months?

-It’s not likely that your little one will experience every single one of the common sleep regressions, including the 4-month sleep regression or 6-month sleep regression.
+It’s not likely that your little one will experience every single baby sleep regression.
 However, there’s a chance that you could get an unwelcome gift around their first birthday.

-It can be frustrating to know that even after all the hard work you’ve put in—helping your baby develop a predictable sleep schedule and good sleep habits—there’s no stopping a regression.
+It’s frustrating that even after all the hard work you’ve put in to develop healthy sleep habits—like helping your baby develop a predictable sleep schedule—there’s no stopping a regression.

-Whether you notice signs of a sleep regression around their first birthday, or whether it is more like an 11 or 13-month regression, it’s likely due to the same reason: your baby is growing into a toddler!
+Whether you notice signs of a sleep regression around their first birthday, or whether it is more like an 11 or 13-month regression, it’s likely due to the same reason: your baby is growing!

 Why Does my 12 Month Old Fight Sleep?

-At around 12 months of age, your little one’s days are filled with challenging and rewarding pursuits.
+Your 12 month olds days are filled with challenging and rewarding pursuits.
 They may have said their first words, are learning new words, taking first steps, and honing fine motor skills.

-Your baby’s brain is going through incredible growth!
+Your baby’s brain is going through incredible physical development and growth.

 All of these things make for a very stimulating awake environment.
 That means your toddler might have a hard time winding down.